 Most of the Club Sports at BC are highly competitive and strive to compete at a national level.
 As a result, most teams host tryouts and must make cuts to maintain their roster size.
 However, clubs such as Rugby and Ultimate Frisbee have both competitive and recreational sides and do not make cuts, always welcoming new participants to join and learn the game.

-The application process for the 2019 - 2020 academic year is now closed.
-Applications for new club sports will be accepted during the Spring Semester between January 13 and March 1.
 More details about the application process can be found on the New Club Sport Application Process form.
-All submissions need to be e-mailed to the Assistant Director, Club Sports & Recreational Camp - Emily Charnowski at firstname.lastname@example.org by March 1 to be considered for the 2020 - 2021 academic year.
+All submissions need to be e-mailed to the Assistant Director, Competitive Sports & Recreational Day Camp.